learning-zone/java-basics/collections-questions.md

 #### Q. What is difference between Enumeration and Iterator interface?
 #### Q. What is different between Iterator and ListIterator?
 #### Q. What are different ways to iterate over a list?
-#### Q. What is the difference between fail-fast and fail-safe iterator?
 #### Q. How to avoid ConcurrentModificationException while iterating a collection?
 #### Q. Why there are no concrete implementations of Iterator interface?
 #### Q. How can we create a synchronized collection from given collection?